icebearwillhuntthemdown/TIL-Today-I-Learnt/💎General/cURL.md

 # cURL
 cURL stands for **Client URL**
-curl is used in command lines or scripts to transfer data to and from a server.
-It allows us to do HTTP requests from shell.
+curl is used in command lines or scripts to transfer data to and from a server from shell using multiple protocols including HTTP requests

 ## Options
 * `curl [url]` :  calling a GET method